Why Are There Two Different Units for Cholesterol?

 What Your Cholesterol Results Mean

 Understanding what each number on your lipid panel means is as important as knowing the number itself.
 The interpretation differs by value, and the relationship between values matters as much as any individual figure.
+The categories below follow standard US clinical guidelines.

 Total Cholesterol